 Equally, referring to the receptive partner as “passive” doesn’t factor in the conscious decision that that act requires.
 Being penetrated doesn’t mean lying back and thinking of England.
 If you’re doing that, there’s something wrong.

 Men have been taught that being penetrated means being weak.
 Nothing is so terrifying to those obsessed with their dominance.
 What men don’t learn is that, top or bottom, male or female, penetration is an act of mutual engagement; allowing another person into one’s body is the power of the yin energy.
 On the other cheek, women bear patriarchal prejudices too.
-They are taught that the male who is willing to be penetrated is somehow less of a man instead of powerfully vulnerable.
+They are taught that the male who is willing to be penetrated is somehow less of a man rather than powerfully vulnerable.
 Yes, I know, not all women, but some latch on to the same stereotypes when it comes to joining giblets.
 And not all men are afraid of getting their camera obscura clapped.

-I’ve heard the cliché that says the “bottom has all the power,” but that’s as fallacious as its opposite, and the saying discounts the equalization of power that happens in good sex (including S&M, B&D, role play and other kinds of hot kink.)
+I’ve heard the cliché that says the “bottom has all the power,” but that’s as fallacious as its opposite, and the saying discounts the equalization of power that happens in good sex (including S&M, B&D, role play and other kinds of kink.)
 Choosing a role is an act of strength, just like the acceptance of what pleases us.

 Before Cloud 9, I had what I believed to be a solid understanding of my desires.
 I could top or bottom as the need *ahem* arose.
 After Cloud 9, my understanding of the connection between the flesh and the fancy was awakened.
 Sexual physiology is bound to psychology.

 Since that epiphany, I’ve held a theory I occasionally put out (pun intended): everyone needs to get f*cked.
 That doesn’t mean hetero guys should go out and seek male partners —there are plenty of other ways to be penetrated and ladies can tell you where to get good toys…